qkzk/fm/development.md

     - [x] FIX: unmounting an encrypted drive doesn't reset password
     - [x] NFS & network drives
     - [x] use ratatui `Table` to display mount menu and improve alignment.

-- [ ] store 4 windows in display to modify instead of recreating
+    - [x] use numeric keybinds to goto quickly

 - [x] FIX: open 2 tabs, move to right, navigate in right, go left tab, shell opens in right tab path
 - [x] FIX: click on menu is off by 2
 - [x] FIX: substract with overflow footer